cry-inc/e57/README.md

 In my oppinion Rust is an excellent choice for parsers of untrusted data, especially if you plan to use the code in something like a cloud backend.

-This also allows to avoid the hassle of dealing bindings for C++ code when you want to load E57 files inside a Rust project.
+When you want to handle E57 files inside a Rust project this crate will also avoid all the issues that come with integrating C++ code.